Exact Recursive Probabilistic Programming

 \begin{example}[Defunctionalization] In \cref{ex:parity-producer-consumer}, there were two uses of \lstinline{String}: for the strings generated by \lstinline{gen}, and for the input string $aaa$ to be parsed.
 These can be automatically distinguished.
 Below, we rename them to \lstinline{GenString} and \lstinline{InputString}, respectively.
 Defunctionalization changes the latter into a nonrecursive type.

 We introduced a new type \lstinline{Position} with four values corresponding to the four places in the original program where an \lstinline{InputString} was constructed, all in the last line.
-A \lstinline{Position} can be thought of as a potential \lstinline{InputString}; it can also (as the name suggests) be thought of as a position in the input string.
-A \lstinline{Position} is converted into an actual \lstinline{InputString} by the function \lstinline{shift}.
-The result of this transformation is that neither \lstinline{Position} nor \lstinline{InputString} is recursive, although \lstinline{GenString} still is.
+A \lstinline{Position} can be thought of as a potential \lstinline{InputString}, or a tail of the input string.
+It~is converted into an actual \lstinline{InputString} by the function \lstinline{shift}.

+Due to this transformation, neither \lstinline{Position} nor \lstinline{InputString} is recursive, although \lstinline{GenString} still is.
 If we read these programs as call-by-value random generators, then the transformation has interleaved the producer and consumer of the input string and deforested it away. \end{example}

-Defunctionalization, by changing some computations into data structures, delays them.
-To~ensure that this reordering preserves computational effects (here, nondeterminism and probabilities) rather than discarding or duplicating them, we need to pass each \lstinline{Position} value, once created, to function \lstinline{shift} \emph{linearly}, that is, exactly once.
-This is one motivation for our use of a linear type system.